imarsman/gotail/README.md

 # tail

-This is an implementation of part of the tail command, which apparently first appeared in PWB UNIX, out of Bell Labs, in 1977.
+This is an implementation of part of the tail command, which was used in PWB UNIX, out of Bell Labs, in 1977.
 The tail command does lots of things, most prominently showing the last lines of a file.
 The tail command also allows you to print lines of a file stating at an offset and to show new lines in a file as they are written to the file.
 This implementation does all of this but does not currently add new files that appear in a directory.

 The specification for the tail command can be found [here](https://pubs.opengroup.org/onlinepubs/007904875/utilities/tail.html).
 No claim is made that this app is compliant with that standard.
+This implementation does not have the ability to use bytes as the offset, it only uses lines (`-n`).
+Unlike the standard `tail`, this implementation has a `-H` (head) flag and produces coloured output for file paths.
+Colour output can be turned off using the `-C` flag.
+This implementation also allows for a small amount of extra formatting to be added using the `-p` (pretty) flag.

 ## Arguments